 Free days for visiting the Acropolis

-There are several days per year where it is free for everyone to visit the Acropolis.
-It can be crowded on these days, however, that’s a big discount!
+There are several days each year when everyone can visit the Acropolis for free.
+It can be crowded these days; however, that’s a big discount!
 The free days for the Acropolis are:

 28 October